 Travel time: 55 minutes by Docklands Light Railway and the Underground

-The Lyceum Theatre in London’s West End will be instantly recognisable to lovers of The Crown.
-Used as the dramatic backdrop for the Royal Gala attended by Queen Elizabeth (Claire Foy) and Prince Philip (Matt Smith), today guests can get dressed up to the nines and enjoy their own evening to remember at the theatre, which is home to the much-loved musical, The Lion King.
+If you’re a fan of The Crown, The Lyceum Theatre in London’s West End will be instantly recognisable.
+Used as the dramatic backdrop for the Royal Gala attended by Queen Elizabeth (Claire Foy) and Prince Philip (Matt Smith), today you can get dressed up to the nines and enjoy your own evening to remember at the theatre, which is home to the much-loved musical, The Lion King.

 Travel time: Thirty minutes on the Underground